Logan City, Nevada – Mining on Mount Irish

 Logan City, NV

-In the Ghost Town of Logan City, NV 2021.
+In the Ghost Town of Logan City, Nevada.
 Photo by Kathy Alexander.

-According to Lincoln County Tourism, this area of Nevada was home to the Southern Paiute when in 1863 Missionary William Hamblin scouted the area for settlements.
+According to Lincoln County Tourism, this area of Nevada was home to the Southern Paiute when, in 1863, Missionary William Hamblin scouted the area for settlements.
 A tribesman showed Hamblin some rocks that he called “panagari” or “panacker”, which turned out to be silver ore.
-Hamblin returned the next year and established claims in the region, then created the Meadow Valley Mining District.
+Hamblin returned the following year and established claims in the region, subsequently creating the Meadow Valley Mining District.

 The town of Logan was settled in 1865 after the discovery of silver on the eastern slope of Mount Irish, about 2.5 miles south of Mount Irish Peak.
 It was also known as Logan, Logan Springs, and Logans’ Springs due to a small spring called Logan Springs, which provided the necessary water for survival.
-Some reports indicate the original prospectors were driven away by the Paiute, however, they quickly returned and forced the tribe out of the area.
+Some reports indicate the Paiute drove away the original prospectors; however, they quickly returned and forced the tribe out of the area.

 Ruins in Logan City, Nevada

 Within a few months of setting up, the mining camp had a population of over 100.
-There was a bit of excitement in 1866 when Nevada Governor Henry Blasdel along with 20 people decided to venture from Carson City with the intention of organizing Lincoln County at nearby Crystal Springs.
-During the trip, they made their way through Death Valley and ended up without supplies and food.
-One man died and others survived on lizards and other desert animals.
-Governor Blasdel and another man saved the group after racing to Logan City for supplies to get them to Crystal Springs.
+There was a bit of excitement in 1866 when Nevada Governor Henry Blasdel, along with 20 people, decided to venture from Carson City with the intention of organizing Lincoln County at nearby Crystal Springs.
+During the trip, they made their way through Death Valley and eventually ran out of supplies and food.
+One man died, and others survived on lizards and other desert animals.
+Governor Blasdel and another man saved the group after racing to Logan City to obtain supplies to transport them to Crystal Springs.
 It would be another year before Lincoln County was organized, with Hiko in the valley below Logan City as the County Seat.

 Logan City (aka Logan Springs), NV in 1871.